smsummers1/e15/independent-study/README.md

 All database tables in Laravel have a corresponding class, known as a **Model**, that will allow us to interact with the specified table.
 Models give us the ability to execute CRUD operations.
 The Model we are building is for the only table we will have....**students**.

 The main thing we are trying to accomplish is importing our Excel spreadsheet into our students table in the vhours database.
 To do this we will build an **import** model to have the ability to import our Excel spreadsheet.
 Maatwebsite package provides a way to build an import class.
 We will need to use this in our controller which we will set up next.
-For now run the following command to create the **StudentImport.php** file in the **app/Imports** directory.
+For now run the following command to create the **StudentsImport.php** file in the **app/Imports** directory.

 ```
 $ php artisan make:import StudentsImport –-model=Student
 ```

-Let&#39;s go make sure the **app/Imports/StudenImport.php** file was generated.
+Let&#39;s go make sure the **app/Imports/StudentsImport.php** file was generated.

 Go ahead and open it up.
 We need to edit this file so we can import the data from the Excel spreadsheet properly.